Discover the Beauty of Western Newfoundland with Scenic Driving Routes

 Western Newfoundland is home to Gros Morne National Park, a UNESCO World Heritage site that boasts some of Canada’s most striking natural landscapes.
 The park features the Tablelands, a section of the earth’s mantle pushed to the surface, creating a unique geological phenomenon.
 Gros Morne is also home to the Long Range Mountains, a range that runs through the park and offers some of the most stunning hiking trails in the region.
 Other notable attractions in Western Newfoundland include the L’Anse aux Meadows National Historic Site, a Viking settlement dating back to 1000 AD, and the Blow Me Down Provincial Park, which offers excellent opportunities for hiking, kayaking, and fishing.

 Exploring Western Newfoundland with a Scenic Driving Routes Map With so much to see and do in Western Newfoundland, it can be challenging to know where to start.
 That’s where a scenic driving routes map comes in handy.
-The map lets you plan your journey, take detours to explore smaller towns and attractions, and experience the region’s natural beauty at your own pace.
+The map lets you plan your journey, take detours to explore smaller towns and attractions and experience the region’s natural beauty at your own pace.
 Some of the best driving routes in Western Newfoundland include the Viking Trail, which takes you through Gros Morne National Park along the rugged coastline, and the Humber Valley, which offers stunning views of the Long Range Mountains and the Humber River.

 Conclusion